 As survivors, we recognize that this proposed legislation to fully decriminalize the sex trade will only cause more harm to us, and create an even greater threat to potential victims in the future.
 Not to mention the huge economic impact that fully decriminalizing the sex trade will have on society.
 Additionally, we must recognize that there are not many alternatives for survivors once they exit the sex trade.
 We lack the necessary resources we need to maintain sustainable lives.
 Housing, education, healthcare, mental health treatment, and gainful employment, are just five of the main resources that are not readily available to survivors once they've exited, leading to the increased risk of being re-exploited.
 We need support.
 We need resources.
 And we need to not be criminalized.

 This is why we support the Equality Model.
 Formerly, known as the Swedish or Nordic Model, the Equality Model is the only one of its kind.
-Unlike full decriminalization or full legalization, this model ensures that all people in prostitution are not criminalized while simultaneously keeping the penalties for pimps, traffickers and sex buyers, who ultimately perpetuate and fuel this enterprise.
+Unlike full decriminalization or full legalization, this model ensures that all people in prostitution are not criminalized while simultaneously keeping the penalties for pimps, traffickers, and sex buyers, who ultimately perpetuate and fuel this enterprise.
 The Equality Model calls for comprehensive, trauma-informed specialized services for all people currently in prostitution.
 Furthermore, the Equality Model also focuses on aftercare for exited survivors-- incorporating the very same aforementioned resources that survivors need to live sustainable lives after living through such unimaginable abuse.
 Survivors need to know that they can trust their state with the safety of their lives.
 Supporting the Equality Model is a way to do just that.

 To be clear, we believe in decriminalizing people in prostitution as we care deeply about their safety and well-being, however, we do not support decriminalizing our exploiters.
 Listening to our voices and lived experiences is essential when creating legislation around this issue.
 We are eager to share our perspectives and have a productive dialogue with anyone who proposes and enforces legislation as well as anyone in our local communities.
-However, we will not be spoken for or have our voices hijacked by anyone claiming that trafficking and prostitution survivors support the full decriminalization of pimps, buyers and brothel owners.
+However, we will not be spoken for or have our voices hijacked by anyone claiming that trafficking and prostitution survivors support the full decriminalization of pimps, buyers, and brothel owners.
 We will no longer stand by while our truths are misunderstood or misrepresented to support the misguided aims of the pro-prostitution “de facto” progressive political agenda.

 The vast majority of survivors of prostitution and trafficking want to put an end to the buying and selling of vulnerable people and know firsthand that the best way to do so is to ensure that pimping and sex buying remain behaviors that aren’t encouraged or tolerated.
 Will you listen to us, New York?

-New Yorkers for the Equality Model
+Survivor Leaders of New Yorkers for the Equality Model